 Here are some of the best cities to start with, along with average daily cost per person.

-Amsterdam is one of the most popular destinations in Europe, and its canals are a UNESCO world heritage site.
+Amsterdam is one of the most fun city breaks in Europe, and its canals are a UNESCO world heritage site.
 You can enjoy its unusual café culture, photograph its captivating architecture, and cruise down sun-dappled canals, or even join the locals by riding a bicycle through the city.

-Also, don’t forget to take a canal cruise while you’re in town.
+No matter what else you choose to do, you must take a canal cruise while you’re in town.
 It’s the #1 attraction on the list of things to do in Amsterdam!

 London is home to some of the world’s most famous and historical landmarks; Buckingham Palace, Big Ben, the Tower of London, and the Houses of Parliament immediately come to mind.

-While there are a lot of things you can enjoy in London, your city break should be sure to include these places:
+While there are a lot of things you can enjoy in London, your city break should include at least one or two memorable experience.

-As to nightlife, there are countless live music venues in London to enjoy.
+As to nightlife, there are countless live music venues in London to keep you busy.
 One of the most popular and best-loved is the Royal Albert Hall.
 It has hosted a lot of classical concerts, rock and roll gigs, and even musical theater shows.
 Actually, London is considered such a great music city that artists like Amy Winehouse, David Bowie, and many more are based here.

-London’s food scene ranges from a simple fish and chips meal in a local London pub to an extravagant sumptuous meal in a 5-star Michelin restaurant.
+London’s food scene ranges from a proper afternoon tea to a simple fish and chips meal in a local London pub to an extravagant sumptuous meal in a 5-star Michelin restaurant.
 Not to mention, London’s large immigrant population means there is an infinite variety of foreign cuisines on offer.
 Brits love Indian flavors so much that they even designated chicken tikka masala as the national dish!

 Two thousand years of history has given us St. Peter’s Basilica, the largest and most popular church in the world, the world-renowned Sistine Chapel by Michelangelo, the ancient Colosseum, and more.
 It’s no wonder this Eternal City is considered one of the best places for a city break.